bradchristie/taminations-flutter/assets/c1/triangle_formation.md

-# Triangle Formation
+# Triangle Formation / Triangle Circulate

+## Triangle Formation

-A triangle is a formation of 3 dancers.
+A Triangle is a formation of 3 dancers.
 One is the apex and the other two form the base.
-If the base dancers are aligned in a general column, the triangle is called a tandem-based triangle.
-If the base dancers are aligned in a general line, the triangle is called a wave-based triangle.
-In some triangles all 3 dancers may not be immediately adjacent to each other.
-Triangles are found as parts of a galaxy, hourglass, twin diamonds and various other formations.
+The apex dancer must be the same distance from each of the base dancers.
+If the base dancers are aligned in a General Column, the triangle is called a Tandem-Based Triangle.
+If the base dancers are aligned in a General Line, the triangle is called a Wave-Based Triangle.
+In some triangles all 3 dancers may not be adjacent to each other.
+Triangles are found as parts of a Galaxy, Hourglass, Twin Diamonds and various other formations.

-**Triangle Circulate**
+## Triangle Circulate
-From a triangle: Each dancer moves forward one position along one of the circulate paths shown below:
+From a Triangle: Each dancer moves forward one position along one of the circulate paths shown below:

 >